ShinScripts/Youtube-Auto-Quality/privacypolicy.md

-# Privacy Policy for YT Auto Quality
+# Privacy Policy for Youtube Auto Quality

 **Last Updated:** December 28, 2025

 ## 1. Overview
-"YT Auto Quality" is a browser extension designed to help users automatically set their preferred video resolution on YouTube.
+"Youtube Auto Quality" is a browser extension designed to help users automatically set their preferred video resolution on YouTube.
 We value your privacy and have designed this extension to operate with the minimum amount of data required.

 ## 2. Data Collection and Usage
 * **No Personal Data:** This extension does not collect, store, or transmit any personally identifiable information (PII) such as names, email addresses, or account credentials.